$0 Nova Scotia Foster Care Quick-Start Checklist

 The Foster Care License

 Approval results in a formal foster care license issued under the Children and Family Services Act and the Family and Children's Services Regulations.
-The license specifies the types of placements you are approved for (emergency, short-term, long-term, respite) and the age ranges you are qualified to accept.
+Confirm the placement types and age ranges covered by your approval with DCS or MFCS.

 Mi'kmaw Applicants

-If you are Mi'kmaw, Mi'kmaw Family and Children's Services (MFCS) operates a parallel licensing stream with a culturally specific assessment model called "Traditions of Caring."
-MFCS serves the 13 Mi'kmaw First Nations communities and follows provincial legislation while integrating Mi'kmaw cultural values throughout the process.
+If your family is connected to one of the 13 Mi'kmaw communities, contact Mi'kmaw Family and Children's Services (MFCS) to confirm the appropriate community pathway.
+MFCS uses culturally adapted approaches including "Traditions of Caring" and follows provincial legislation while integrating Mi'kmaw cultural values throughout the process.
 Contact MFCS at 1-800-263-8686 for mainland communities or 1-800-263-8300 for Cape Breton.

 What Disqualifies an Applicant

 Provincial policy does not automatically disqualify applicants with a criminal history.
 The nature of the offense, the time elapsed, and evidence of rehabilitation are all considered.
-However, offenses against children or vulnerable persons are typically disqualifying.
-A substantiated finding on the Child Abuse Registry will prevent approval.
+However, offenses against children or vulnerable persons are serious factors in the individual assessment.
+A substantiated finding on the Child Abuse Registry is a serious approval concern that must be addressed with DCS.

-Serious untreated mental health conditions or substance use issues that would impair your ability to care for a child are grounds for denial.
-Medical clearance from your physician confirms you have the physical and mental fitness to foster.
+Serious untreated mental health conditions or substance use issues that would impair your ability to care for a child would be considered in assessing your capacity to foster.
+Medical clearance from your physician confirms your physical and mental capacity to care for children.

 The Nova Scotia Foster Care Guide walks through each eligibility criterion in detail, including how DCS actually assesses financial self-sufficiency, what the SAFE home study looks for in your support network, and how to prepare your household for the physical inspection.